-Every summer, several mission teams represent BJU around the globe.
+Every summer, several BJU mission teams represent the University around the globe.
 This year, the teams will be serving on four of the seven continents.
 The University is sending a total of 12 teams—nine through the Center for Global Opportunities, two through Medical Missions Outreach and one BJU Bruins team.

 There are multiple opportunities for BJU students to get involved on campus and around the world.